 The Certificate in Medical Laboratory Science offers students a number of advantages including guaranteed clinical placement in its six-month clinical internship, and nearly 100 percent of graduates are employed in the field before graduation.

-The two year professional certificate program is open to students with completed undergraduate degrees in a science-related major from a regionally accredited 4 year U.S. college or university.
+The two-year professional certificate program is open to students with completed undergraduate degrees in a science-related major from a regionally accredited four-year U.S. college or university.